VINS History

 VINS 50 Year Anniversary Slideshow

 Over the last 50 Years, through growth, change, and adversity, VINS has become a true destination for visitors to Vermont and the Upper Valley.
-This last year alone more than 69,000 visitors learned about raptors, native species, and the environment in which they live.
-These adults and children learned how they can participate in the care of our natural world, helping to fulfill VINS mission of motivating individuals and communities to care for the environment through education, research, and avian wildlife rehabilitation.
+When this slideshow was created in 2022, more than than 69,000 visitors learned about raptors, native species, and the environment in which they live.
+By 2024, we saw over 86,000 visitors.
+We hope to continue to expand our programs and offerings to entice even more visitors to the Nature Center in the years to come.